challarenuka236-byte/retail-ai-intelligence/README.md

 2. Choose a platform and click **Generate Analysis**
 3. Download the PDF report

-**Deep Analysis:**
-1. Select *Deep Analysis (Multi-Agent)*
-2. Wait ~5-6 minutes for the 5-agent collaboration to complete
-3. Review each agent's individual output and the final executive summary

 ### Track Prices
 1. Navigate to **Price Analytics**